Intrinsic non-Gaussianity of ultra slow-roll inflation

 A priori, it is not necessary to stop at the quadratic order in the non-linear relation between $\delta\phi$ and $\zeta$.
 The $\delta N$ formalism provides a non-linear relation between them, of which \eqref{eq:expansionR} is a truncated expansion (whose first non-linear term gave us $\mathcal{N}$).
-It is however instructive to use the formulae computed in this section to gain some intuition on the relative contribution to the non-Gaussianity of $\zeta$ of the non-Gaussianity of $\delta\phi$ by simply comparing the size of $\mathcal{I}$ and $\mathcal{N}$.
-We will do this comparison in Section \ref{sec:num_model}, discussing the impact of the smoothness of the transitions between SR, USR and CR.
+It is however instructive to use the formulae computed in this section to gain some intuition on the relative contribution to the non-Gaussianity of $\zeta$ of the non-Gaussianity of $\delta\phi$ by simply comparing the size of $\mathcal{I}$ and $\mathcal{N}$. {One might naively think that the intrinsic contribution to the bispectrum of $\zeta$, i.e.\ $\mathcal{I}$, should always be smaller than the one coming from the change of variables, i.e\ $\mathcal{N}$, given that $\mathcal{I}$ is proportional to $c_0$ (which is suppressed by $\epsilon\ll 1$) and $\mathcal{N}$ comes with a factor $\eta_{\rm CR}$ (see Eq.\ \eqref{ec:N}), which can be $\mathcal{O}(1)$.
+However, this is actually not the case.
+A quick estimate of the relative importance between $\mathcal{I}$ and $\mathcal{N}$ can be obtained from a more careful analysis of the quotient of the slow-roll parameters involved in Eqs.\ \eqref{ec:I} and \eqref{ec:N}.
+Each $\varphi$ comes with a factor $\epsilon^{-1/2}$ from Eq.~\eqref{ec:N}.
+Besides, in Eq.~\eqref{ec:I} $c_0\sim \epsilon\,\eta\,\epsilon_3$ (from Eq.\ \eqref{c0}), while the prefactor in Eq.\ \eqref{ec:N} is directly $\eta_{\rm CR}$, as we already mentioned.
+Thus, we have $\mathcal{I}/\mathcal{N}\sim \epsilon_3 =(\log \epsilon_2)'$, which can be large depending on the sharpness of the transition.
+Moreover, the integration in time in Eq.\ \eqref{ec:I} (made explicit in Eq.\ \eqref{eq:three_point}) can alter the naive prediction on the hierarchy between $\mathcal{I}$ and $\mathcal{N}$ obtained by just counting slow-roll parameters.
+We will do a numerical comparison of the sizes of $\mathcal{I}$ and $\mathcal{N}$ in Section \ref{sec:num_model}, discussing the impact of the smoothness of the transitions between SR, USR and CR.}